MGIS-UMN/GIS5577_week5/README.md

 * Using the command line

 ## Repo Metadata
+### us_cities_coordinates.csv
-### us_cities_coordinates is in WGS84 projection 4326.
+This dataset is in WGS84 projection 4326.
 You can find data in the classroom database: cities_coordinate_wgs84
+### states.shp
-### states.shp in WGS84 projection 4326.
+This dataset is in WGS84 projection 4326.
 You can find data in the classroom database: states
+### us_cities.shp
-### us_cities.shp in project UTM 26915.
+This dataset is in a projected coordinate system UTM 26915.
 You can find data in the classroom database: us_cities_prj